RaekwonIII/DataEngineerTest/readme.md

-# Pre-requisites:
+# Pre-requisites
-This software uses python 2.7.
+This software uses python 2.7 and runs against a PosgreSQL database.
 A Linux environment is needed to execute bash scripts.
 Packages for `python`, `python-dev`, `postgre-sql-dev`, `pip` and `virtualenv` have tobe installed in the system.

 # To perform a test against sample data